 With an interview-type video, you can brag about your team with a video that shows off your company’s knowledge.
 You can also use it to emphasize the expertise your employees have.
 For example, in our video series Lynton Cast, Lynton employees interview each other on different inbound marketing topics, showcasing their skills and passion.

 Not only are videos entertaining, but they play an essential role in a person’s purchasing decision.
-In fact, eight out of 10 people have bought software from a business after watching a video.
+In fact, 8 out of 10 people have bought software from a business after watching a video.
 With that kind of power, shooting a case study or testimonial video can help users see how happy other customers are with your service and convince them to go with you.

 Our Favorite Video Software Tools